 Georgia’s dog bite laws, however, provide a lot of leeway to owners, and injured victims have to prove negligence in order to successfully file a claim for damages.
 Merely suffering a bite may not help you hold the dog owner liable, or help you recover compensation.
 But, if the dog bite occurred in an area where a “leash law” is in effect, there may be grounds for a claim.
 Leash laws require dogs to be restrained or on a leash when in a certain area.
 Under this scenario, if an unrestrained dog bit a child, the dog owner could be liable for negligent management of the animal.
 Also, if the dog owner was aware of previous attacks involving the same dog, and did not take steps to prevent another attack, you may also be able to hold him liable in a claim.
 Additionally, if the attack involves a bite on another person’s property, the owner may be liable for damages.

 If your child has suffered a dog bite, first make sure that the child gets medical attention.
 For first aid, you can wash the wound with soap water.
 Contact your pediatrician immediately, and make sure that you get information about the dog’s vaccine records, including his last rabies shots.
 Also, get the owner’s name and contact information.

-Talk to an Atlanta premises liability lawyer at the Katz Law Firm to determine whether you have grounds for a claim for damages after your child suffers a dog bite attack on another’s property.
+Talk to an Atlanta premises liability lawyer at the Katz Personal Injury Lawyers to determine whether you have grounds for a claim for damages after your child suffers a dog bite attack on another’s property.
 Do not simply assume that the owner is not liable because he is a neighbor or known to you.
 Talk to an attorney to discuss your case.